Frequently Ask Questions

 In Germany it is mandatory by Law to register your residence address or place of stay.
 The Meldebestätigung confirms that you registered your address in Germany.
 You get this document during your Anmeldung appointment.

-You can get a Meldebescheinigung at the registry office (the “Bürgeramt”, the “Einwohnermeldeamt”, or the “Kreisverwaltungsreferat” if you’re in Munich or KVR or Kundenzentrum depending on the region or city.
-The procedure is simple: get an appointment at any Bürgeramt for "Meldebescheinigung beantragen”.
-You need to take a personal ID (such as your passport) and payment.
-Find your nearer registry office by inserting your postcode here
+You can get a Meldebescheinigung at the local registry office (the “Bürgeramt”, the “Einwohnermeldeamt”, or the “Kreisverwaltungsreferat” if you're in Munich or KVR or Kundenzentrum depending on the region or city.

-The Anmeldebestätigung confirms that you registered an address on a certain date.
+The Anmeldebestätigung confirms that you registered your address on a certain date.
 The Meldebescheinigung confirms that you are still registered at this address.
 You only receive the Anmeldebestätigung once, but you can request a Meldebescheinigung anytime you want.

 • Registration form (Anmeldung)